krunl86/webool_test/README.md

 - User can change currency from drop down field, user also can search with in list view. for this have used 3rd party package due to time constraint

-# How to Change Base Curerncy ?
+# How to Change Base currency ?

 To Perform this action user hase to tap on setting icon